StackStorm/st2docs/docs/source/reference/ha.rst

 ^^^^^^^^^^^
 Mistral api is served by this aptly named process.
 It needs access to PostgreSQL and RabbitMQ.

-n mistral-api can run and just like st2api in active-active configuration by using a loadbalancer to distribute at its front end.
+Multiple mistral-api can run and just like st2api in active-active configuration by using a loadbalancer to distribute at its front end.
 In typical single box deployment mistral-api is local to the box and |st2| communicates via a direct HTTP connection however for HA setup we recommend putting mistral-api behind a loadbalancer and setting up |st2| to communicate via the loadbalancer.